 Southwest Ranches home prices are not only among the most expensive in Florida, but Southwest Ranches real estate also consistently ranks among the most expensive in America.

-Southwest Ranches is a decidedly white-collar town, with fully 87.46% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Southwest Ranches is a town of managers, professionals, and sales and office workers.
-There are especially a lot of people living in Southwest Ranches who work in sales jobs (15.78%), management occupations (14.74%), and office and administrative support (11.78%), and sales jobs (11.48%).
+Southwest Ranches is a decidedly white-collar town, with fully 85.91% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Southwest Ranches is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Southwest Ranches who work in sales jobs (15.78%), management occupations (14.74%), and office and administrative support (14.12%).

-A relatively large number of people in Southwest Ranches telecommute to their jobs.
-Overall, about 9.16% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.70% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Southwest Ranches is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Southwest Ranches are among the most well-educated in the nation: 38.88% of adults in Southwest Ranches have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.
+The citizens of Southwest Ranches are among the most well-educated in the nation: 41.27% of adults in Southwest Ranches have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.

-The per capita income in Southwest Ranches in 2010 was $44,875, which is wealthy relative to Florida and the nation.
-This equates to an annual income of $179,500 for a family of four.
+The per capita income in Southwest Ranches in 2010 was $47,107, which is wealthy relative to Florida and the nation.
+This equates to an annual income of $188,428 for a family of four.
 However, Southwest Ranches contains both very wealthy and poor people as well.

 The most common language spoken in Southwest Ranches is English.
-Other important languages spoken here include Spanish and Urdu.
+Other important languages spoken here include Spanish and Langs. of India.